Maintenance of Status

 - New students: 6 credit hours required if summer is your 1st semester.

-- Change of Status: 6 credit hours required if your change of status was approved after spring semester registration closed.
+- Change of Status: 6 credit hours in the summer term is required if your change of status was approved after spring semester registration closed.

 Final Term / Graduating